 Recommended UI - user is not able to swipe to skip, user is not able to seek via the progress bar, no play controls other than play/pause

-Handling Spotify Free restricted actions
+Handling Spotify Free restricted actions in your companion app

 - Use the restrictions returned in